-Colours have the ability to influence and even change a space and also the users involved- It can irritate or comfort the eyes, sway moods and cause pleasant or unpleasant responses subconsciously.
+Colors have the ability to influence and even change a space and also the users involved- It can irritate or comfort the eyes, sway moods and cause pleasant or unpleasant responses subconsciously.

 When complementary hues are placed next to each other, a type of optical illusion occurs in which the image continues to appear briefly even after exposure to it has ended, due to a strong contrast and vibrancy.
 This is referred to as afterimage.
 For any given color, the eye requires balance from the complementary color and will generate the complement spontaneously if it is not present.

-There are primarily two popular methods utilized for color distribution-
+There are primarily two popular methods utilized for color distribution:

 A chair with a darker chroma placed against a light background will produce a dramatic effect but be less pronounced in contrast than a light-value chair against a dark background.

-Different colours mean different things to different people.
+Different colors mean different things to different people.
 This mostly has to do with the person’s cultural background or the place they are from.
 For example, while the color red denotes something ritualistic in India, it signifies good fortune in China and mourning in South Africa.